NaverPayDev/eslint-plugin-use-client/README.md

 ## Configuration

-Each rule supports an `ignorePath` option to exclude specific files or patterns:
+Each rule supports configuration options to customize its behavior:

+### `ignorePath` Option

+Exclude specific files or patterns from being checked:

 ```javascript
 {